Deerfield welcomes approximately 20 new 11th grade students per year to make an overall junior class size of 170 students.

 We begin our individual college advising work with 11th graders midway through the year, so students entering as juniors will be right in sync with their classmates.

 Eleventh grade students live in single gender dorms comprised of junior, senior, and post-graduate year students.
 Within each dorm, the corridor is the focus of life for boarding students.
-Typically, 12 to 15 students live with a faculty resident on a corridor made up of single and double rooms.
+Typically, 12 to 15 students live with a faculty resident on a corridor made up of single rooms.
 Juniors, seniors and post-graduate students are allowed to spend their study hours in one of many locations on campus considered to be a suitable place of study.
 Students return to their dorms after study hours to have a dorm feed with their faculty resident, socialize or continue to study in their dorms.